ehsu4220/CyberEffects_IPDIM/README.md

 ## General Steps

-Begin by generating the malicious PDF and generate encrypted archive file by generating the exe of 'generate_malicious_pdf.sh'.
+1. Begin by generating the malicious PDF and generate encrypted archive file by generating the exe of 'generate_malicious_pdf.sh'.

-  Run the exe, which will add the encrypted archive file to /var/www/html/

-    Access the IP and Port that the Apache2 is running on

-    Activate the listener script to initialize the session

-Start listener by running the listener.sh script
+2. Start listener by running the listener.sh script

-  chmod +x listener.sh
+  1. chmod +x listener.sh

-Upload the upload_exe.rc file to the target machine via session
+3. Upload the upload_exe.rc file to the target machine via session

-  sessions -i 1
+  1. sessions -i 1

-  upload upload_exe.rc
+  2. upload upload_exe.rc

-Run the resource script in order to upload and run the executable
+4. Run the resource script in order to upload and run the executable

-  resource upload_exe.rc
+  1. resource upload_exe.rc